ChemeketaCS/csweb/content/courses/cs260/202020/week01.md

   * [Extended Make tutorial](http://www3.ntu.edu.sg/home/ehchua/programming/cpp/gcc_make.html)
 (Most of the examples are C based.
 Just sub in g++ instead of gcc for C++.)

+### Other

+I also recommend that you try to start in on the Search material from day 4.

 ## Day 3

 Big-O Continued